ravikumarseth/reactnd-project-myreads-starter/README.md

  - Currently Reading
  - Want to Read
  - Read

 Each book has a control that lets user select the shelf for that book.
 When user selects a different shelf, the book moves there.
-The control doesn't show the current shelf.
+Clicking the control again shows the current shelf.
 The main page also has a link to `/search`, a search page that allows user to find books to add to your library.

 The search page has a text input that may be used to find books.
 As the value of the text input changes, the books that match that query are displayed on the page, along with a control that lets user add the book to your library.
 Search Page only shows books which are not in shelf.